adamb314/ServoProject/Doc/Theory.md

 $$ 0 \le 1 - a \le L_1^{'} < a + 1 \le 2 $$

-For a damped system we need real roots $\Rightarrow$
+To get a damped system we need real roots $\Rightarrow$

 $$ {L_1^{'}}^2 + (1 - a) ((1 - a) + 2 L_1^{'}) - 4 L_2^{'} \ge 0 $$